AI-Assisted Incident Command with Claude Integrations and MCP

 Tools & Models Referenced

-claude: integration-heavy context synthesis and incident reasoning.claude-code: repo-aware fix-plan drafting and risk review.atlassian-rovo: Jira and Confluence execution surfaces.slack-ai: incident conversation summarization and handoff support.langchain: state-machine orchestration and approval routing.claude-opus: deeper incident analysis and root-cause challenge pass.claude-sonnet: fast iterative reasoning for active response loops.gpt-5-codex: secondary technical verifier for remediation sequence quality.
+claude: integration-heavy context synthesis and incident reasoning.claude-code: repo-aware fix-plan drafting and risk review.atlassian-rovo: Jira and Confluence execution surfaces.slack-ai: incident conversation summarization and handoff support.langchain: state-machine orchestration and approval routing.claude-opus: deeper incident analysis and root-cause challenge pass, best mapped to the current Claude Opus family with Opus 4.7 as the premium escalation path.claude-sonnet: fast iterative reasoning for active response loops, best mapped to Claude Sonnet 4.6 as Anthropic’s current balanced Claude tier.gpt: secondary technical verifier family for remediation sequence quality, with GPT-5.4 now the clearer current OpenAI baseline for higher-stakes reasoning and GPT-5.4 mini as a faster supporting option.